Delunado/Randomify-Documentation/README.md

 - Randomizing enemies spawn points, making some points more **difficult** than others.
 - Randomizing **rewards & upgrades** on replayable/arcade games.
 - Implementing **AI** algorithms which need randomized weights.
-- Implementing all kinds of **procedural** algorithms, from world generation to rewards, enemies, structures, large etc.
+- Implementing all kinds of **procedural** algorithms, from world generation to rewards, enemies, structures, and a large etc.
 - Random **stats assignment** on character/enemy creations.
 - And much **more**.
 It's just a very flexible tool!